Comparing simulations of ionisation triggered star formation and observations in RCW 120: Discussion

-The masses estimated for the three main clumps are strongly dependent on whether the radiative transfer modeling includes the radiation from secondary sources or not (see Table \ref{TAB:clumpmass} and section \ref{SEC:Massestimate}).
-The variations can be as high as a factor of 8, as is the case for C3 in {\it Run 1}, for which the estimated mass increases from $61\,{\rm M}_\odot$ to $493\,{\rm M}_\odot$ when the radiation from secondary sources is included.
+We are unable to comment on whether individual protostars are regularly spaced within individual clumps (as noted by \citet{Deharveng2009} in the unsharp-masked $24\,\mu{\rm m}$ Spitzer image of their Condensation 1) because properly modelling the $24\,\mu{\rm m}$ emission is beyond the scope of this paper \citep[see, for example, ][]{Koepferl2015}.
+However, we note that regularly spaced protostars could also arise in the scenario we have described above; they are not necessarily a product of C\&C.\\ The masses estimated for the three main clumps are strongly dependent on whether the radiative transfer modeling includes the radiation from secondary sources or not (see Table \ref{TAB:clumpmass} and section \ref{SEC:Massestimate}).
+The variations can be as high as a factor of 8, as is the case for clump C3 in {\it Run 1}, for which the estimated mass increases from $61\,{\rm M}_\odot$ to $493\,{\rm M}_\odot$ when the radiation from secondary sources is included.
 This is because the extra heating from newly-formed protostars makes the dust in their vicinity hotter, and therefore more material falls within the $0.5\,{\rm Jy}/\rm{beam}$ threshold.